 As a result of this metering issue, which was discovered in February 2011, certain other customers in the Company's service areas were under-billed from October 2004 through January 2011 for supply-related charges.
-Accordingly, the Company has requested authorization from the NHPUC to adjust reconciling account balances and process the billing correction.
-The Company's request remains pending before the NHPUC.
+Accordingly, the Company requested authorization from the NHPUC to adjust reconciling account balances and process the billing correction.
+A settlement agreement between Unitil Energy, the Office of Consumer Advocate and the NHPUC Staff has been filed with the NHPUC.
+The settlement provides for recovery by the Company from its under-billed customers of approximately \$1.4 million of the amount it had reimbursed the large customer.
+The settlement is pending approval before the NHPUC.